krishna-waidande/krishna-waidande.github.io/Multiple_Apache.md

            └─17213 /usr/sbin/apache2 -d /etc/apache2-server2 -k start
 ```

-+ Now you should see a new directory /etc/apache2-server2 which contains all config files.
-It would also create /etc/init.d/apache2-server2 using which you can start your apache instance.
++ Now you should see a new directory ```/etc/apache2-server2``` which contains all config files.
+It would also create ```/etc/init.d/apache2-server2``` using which you can start your apache instance.

-+ Get into /etc/apache2-server2/sites-available directory, you will find ```000-default.conf``` file edit this file with your servername in my case I put servername as localhost2.below is a screenshot of file
++ Get into ```/etc/apache2-server2/sites-available``` directory, you will find ```000-default.conf``` file edit this file with your servername in my case I put servername as ```localhost2``` and also change the port because port 80 is occupied by the default apache instance so here you need to change the port also I choose port 8089 in my case.
+Below is a screenshot of file.

+Check for available port by typing command  ```sudo netstat -tlnp```.

 ```